-All degree-seeking students must carry a full-time load (normally 12-12-3).
+All degree-seeking students must carry a full-time load during each fall, winter or spring term (normally 12-12-3, respectively).
 Overloads (over 14-14-8, respectively) require special permission but carry no additional charge.

 - G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
 No - G4.
 If tuition and fees vary by undergraduate instructional program, describe briefly: Not applicable - G5.
 Provide the estimated expenses for a typical full-time undergraduate student: